wookiefriseur/FurnitureCatalogue/docs/TESTS.md

 ## Scenario 6: Caching Efficiency Test

-Test the performance of searching for the same item multiple times to check for caching improvements (See [Baseline Search Scenario](#scenario-2-baseline-search)).
+Test the performance of switching between filters to check for caching improvements (See [Filter Base Items](#scenario-4-filter-base-items)).

 Prerequisites: ❌clearAll